Where to find a $100K loan and what to watch out for.

 There’s always a level of financial scrutiny that you open yourself up to when applying for financing.
 The lender will probably look at:

 - Reason for borrowing.
 What you’re using the loan for is a good indicator of risk for the lender.
-You could be considered less of a risk, and therefore have a stronger application, if the lender believes the reason is responsible.
+You could be considered less of a risk if the lender believes the reason is responsible.
 For example, a $100,000 personal loan to start a business may be viewed as more risky than a loan to make home renovations.

 - Credit score.
 The APR you’re offered is affected by your credit score as well as your credit history in general.
 A $100,000 loan will likely require an even higher credit score than what the lender lists as its minimum requirement because it’s a large loan.

 - Income and employment.
-It’s important to lenders that you’re able to afford all of your debt obligations, including your new loan if approved.
+Lenders want to see that you’re able to afford all of your debt obligations, including your new loan if approved.
 You can demonstrate this ability with stable employment history and a high salary.
-The lender will ask for your annual income and recent employment on the loan application.
-In addition, the lender could evaluate your repayment ability by looking at your debt-to-income ratio, which is your monthly debt payments divided by your monthly income.

 Some lenders summarize eligibility in three C's